Get Ahead of Prostate Problems — 5 Proven Methods to Safeguard Your Health

 Foods high in polyphenols — including berries, cocoa powder, olives, flaxseeds, nuts, coffee, and tea — appear to offer extra protection against prostate cancer according to research.2

 Foods that contain the plant compound beta-sitosterol are particularly healing to the prostate.
-These include avocado, peanuts, wheat germ, rice bran, and soybeans.3
+These include avocado, peanuts, wheat germ, rice, bran, and soybeans.3

 Other great foods to emphasize: omega-3-rich fish like salmon (anti-inflammatory), pumpkin seeds, medicinal mushrooms, green tea, and tempeh, which is high in prostate-protective isoflavones.